General Rules For All Pools

 - Turn around

-- Tread water for 1 minute with chin at or above water level at all times
+- Tread water for 1 minute in a vertical position with chin at or above water level at all times

 At the completion of the test, the administering lifeguard will provide the child with their neckband.
-Neckbands must be returned to the front desk at the end of each visit, the front desk will record the child’s band color and will provide the child with an appropriate neckband upon request at the start of each visit.
+Neckbands must be returned to the YMCA at the end of each visit, band status can be recorded at the front desk for future visits.

 The Y aquatics department reserves the right to re-test and/or change band status for any child at any time if it is deemed necessary for their safety.